 What to Look for in Dog Treats

-“The ingredient list should be short and understandable—treats should not be laden with low-quality ingredients like by-products and fillers,” Hodges told The Spruce Pets.
+“The ingredient list should be short and understandable—treats should not be laden with low-quality ingredients like by-products and fillers,” Barbara Hodges, a Doctor of Veterinary Medicine and program director of advocacy and outreach for the Humane Society Veterinary Medical Association told The Spruce Pets.

 The veterinarian further recommended checking the label for recognizable and whole-food ingredients, including real meats, fruits, and vegetables.
 This can also make it easier to spot foods your pet may have a negative reaction to, allowing you to better understand your dog's health.